onqtam/headjack/docs/why/7_REPUTATION.md

 > **Politics**.
 It's hard, perhaps even impossible, to provide a neutral account of what constitutes 'political' behavior in an office, but here goes: Politics is any attempt to win status through actions that don't advance the goals of the community.
 The economic analogue here is rent-seeking — vying for a larger share of the pie in ways that don't increase the overall size of the pie.
 Rentseeking behaviors in a status economy include: competing for access to highstatus individuals, hoarding resources that could be put to better use, acting as an information broker (requiring payment instead of giving information freely), and (as we've seen) manipulating one's image instead of attending to reality.
 Efforts spent on politics/rent-seeking represent [deadweight loss](https://en.wikipedia.org/wiki/Deadweight_loss) in an office economy." - [The Economics of Social Status, by Kevin Simler](https://meltingasphalt.com/the-economics-of-social-status/)

 </p></details>

+## The importance of reputation for companies

+> "Executives know the importance of their companies’ reputations.
+Firms with strong positive reputations attract better people.
+They are perceived as providing more value, which often allows them to charge a premium.
+Their customers are more loyal and buy broader ranges of products and services.
+Because the market believes that such companies will deliver sustained earnings and future growth, they have higher price-earnings multiples and market values and lower costs of capital.
+Moreover, in an economy where 70% to 80% of market value comes from hard-to-assess intangible assets such as brand equity, intellectual capital, and goodwill, organizations are especially vulnerable to anything that damages their reputations.
+>
+> ...
+Reputation is a matter of perception.
+A company’s overall reputation is a function of its reputation among its various stakeholders (investors, customers, suppliers, employees, regulators, politicians, nongovernmental organizations, the communities in which the firm operates) in specific categories (product quality, corporate governance, employee relations, customer service, intellectual capital, financial performance, handling of environmental and social issues).
+A strong positive reputation among stakeholders across multiple categories will result in a strong positive reputation for the company overall." - [Reputation and Its Risks](https://hbr.org/2007/02/reputation-and-its-risks)

 # Social Status: Down the Rabbit Hole